 Attack of the Clones introduces us to Hayden Christensen as the older Anakin Skywalker.
 His performance may be stilted, but it fits the overall style of the movie.
 It’s a bit hard to understand why Natalie Portman’s Padmé Amidala would fall for the guy, even if he is a Jedi.
 Attack of the Clones still has some nice sequences, including a final battle between the clones and the droid army.
 We also get to see Christopher Lee for the first time as Count Dooku, who is excellent in this role.

 Honorable mention Disney Plus Star Wars movie: Empire of Dreams

-For true fans of the original Star Wars trilogy, this two and a half hour documentary is a must.
+For true fans of the original Star Wars trilogy, this two-and-a-half-hour documentary is a must-watch.
 Made in 2004, it goes into heavy details on the making of A New Hope, The Empire Strikes Back, and Return of the Jedi.
 It also has lots of behind-the-scenes footage and new interviews with the cast and crew of the movies.